 The right professionals to help you with your offer

-Buying with Trelora gives you a distinct advantage because we split our buyers’ agent commission with you 50/50, which means you’ll have an average of $7,500 in commission refund to use as you wish.
-You can use that refund to furnish your new house or cover closing costs.
-But also we have top-rated agents that provide exceptional service, whether you need to search for the right house in any type of market, consider an offer, run comps, and close the deal.
+Buying with Trelora gives you a distinct advantage because we split our buyers’ agent commission with you 50/50, which means you can receive up to $6,000 cash back in commission refund to use as you wish.
+This refund isn’t taxed, use it furnish your new house, cover closing costs or in any other way you please!
+Our top-rated agents are here to provide exceptional service, whether you need to search for the right house in any type of market, consider an offer, run comps, and close the deal.